Zdzisław Beksiński was a Polish painter, photographer and sculptor specializing in the field of dystopian surrealism.

 Tropes found in Zdzisław Beksiński and his work:

 - Eccentric Artist: A downplayed example, but he was rather aloof when it came to his works, often refusing to explain any of his work.
+He also didn't like people who assumed him to be some sort of counter-cultural mystic on the basis of his paintings, because he really wasn't and they made their opinion without knowing him first.

 - Meat Moss: The Trope Maker.
 His "Fantastic" series is full of Womb Level elements and Human Architecture Horror, depicting either living figures melting into an architectural form or architecture that looks like it was naturally formed out of bone and flesh.